Mimicking the structure of viruses to empower a better immune response

 Potential benefits of VLPs

-When compared to traditional vaccine modalities, our VLP approach may allow us to improve upon:
+When compared to existing modalities, we believe our VLP technology has the potential to improve upon:

 Magnitude of response